 Bear Valley Road is a dirt road that cuts through two private farmlands (Bear Valley Ranch and Payne Ranch, totaling 12,893-acre) in Colusa County, California.
 It is known for mass displays of CA native wildflowers, geophytes being amongst them.
 It the site for bulb enthusiasts visit to see mass blooming of Fritillaria pluriflora.
 The area is protected under the American Land Conservancy and the Rangeland Trust.
 Through mutually beneficial farming practices to ranchers, native plants and their enthusiasts, cattle grazing is rotated through different sections of the farmland, allowing for regeneration of the flowers.
 The valley is one of the last major remnant of the expanse of miles of wildflowers that once covered the Great Central Valley written in text by John Muir.
 It represents the northern population of plants near the Sacramento area.
-A plant list is provided by the Sacramento branch of the California Native Plant Society.
+A plant list is provided by the Sanhedrin Chapter of the California Native Plant Society.

 Allium fimbriatum var. purdyi is restricted to serpentine soil in the inner North Coast ranges (Colusa, Glenn, Lake, Napa counties).
 Flowers are white to pale lavender with darker midveins.
 Photos below taken by Mary Sue Ittner of plants blooming April 2005 and April 2016.